 Directions

-- Prep the ingredients.
+1. Prep and broil the ingredients.
 De-core and quarter the tomatoes, slice the onion in half, remove the stem from the peppers, and slice the garlic in half.
-Place all on a large sheet pan and drizzle with oil and broil at 500℉ for 5 minutes on the top shelf.
+Place all on a large baking sheet, drizzle with a neutral oil, and broil at 500℉ for 5 minutes on the top rack.

-- Blend.
-Add all broiled ingredients to a blender with the mango, cilantro, lime juice, and salt.
-Blend for 15 seconds – 1 minute until desired consistency.
-Serve with chips.
+2. Blend.
+Add all broiled ingredients to a blender or food processor along with the sweet mango, cilantro, lime juice, and salt.
+Blend for 15 seconds – 1 minute until it's reached your desired consistency.
+Transfer to a serving bowl and enjoy!

 Tips and tricks

-- Tone down the spice: To tone down the spice of the salsa, you can remove the seeds by cutting the peppers in half after broiling them (keep them whole for broiling) and scraping the seeds out - definitely wear gloves or be very careful for this
+- Customize the spice: To tone down the spice level of the salsa, I'd recommend removing the seeds of the peppers.
+This can be done by carefully cutting them in half after broiling (keep them whole for broiling) and then scraping the seeds out - definitely wear gloves or be very careful for this.

 Recipe variations

-There are a few things you could do to make this recipe a bit more your own:
+There are a few things you could do to customize the flavor profile of this spicy mango salsa.
+See below for a few options!

-- Use jalapeño instead of habanero peppers (chunky jalapeño mango salsa in this recipe here).
+- Different peppers: Use jalapeño or serrano pepper instead of habanero peppers for a more mild heat (chunky jalapeño mango salsa in this recipe here).

-- Amp up or dial down the spice factor by adding more peppers or removing the seeds from one or two
+- Spice level: Amp up or dial down the spiciness by adding more peppers (spicier) or removing the seeds from one or two (milder).

-- Swap the mango for a different fruit such as peaches
+- Different fruit: Swap the mango for a different fruit such as peaches or pineapple.

 What to serve mango habanero salsa with

-This recipe is great on its own simply dipping chips in it for hours, but it's also great served on top of and alongside some heartier foods:
+This homemade salsa recipe is great on its own simply dipping your favorite tortilla chips in it for hours, but it's also great served on top of and alongside some delicious dishes.
+Below are a few ideas!

-- Meat: Drizzle on top of cooked steak or pork chops
+- Meat: Drizzle on top of grilled steak or pork chops in place of a chimichurri.

-- Tacos/quesadillas/burritos: Add a dollop on top of your favorite taco recipe or serve as a dip for quesadillas or burritos
+- Tacos/fajitas: Add a dollop on top of your favorite tacos (fish tacos or steak tacos would be particularly delicious) or fajitas

 FAQ

-Store in an air-tight container in the fridge for up to 5-7 days.
+If you have leftover salsa, store it in an airtight container in the fridge for up to 5-7 days.

 Yup!
 You can make this recipe up to 1 week before you want to use it, just store in the fridge.